james-stevens/language_model/README.md

 	Lo a man hath given me to be a great earthquake in a city and they were not written and they shall come unto him that is of the city of God which was of God

+	$ ./language_model -g King_James_Bible -s "Lo"  -n 37

+	Above he was a great multitude in the temple of the earth and the earth shall come and the earth and he was the second beast and the earth was not able as he is the Son

 Its something.
 Like I said "nonsense".